 The Annual Report and Accounts for the period 1 April 2021 to 31 March 2022 provides a detailed financial overview of the year and the levels of funding from all our partners.
-Some of the key tables and messages are extracted below including the final outturn position and the movement in reserves (subject to audit).
+Some of the key tables and messages are extracted below including the final outturn position and the movement in reserves.